All Episodes

 Oh, I know.

-So I thought it would be kind of interesting if you got like tomorrow morning.
+So I thought it'd be kind of interesting if you got, like, tomorrow morning.

 I mean, you can watch the crowds going to work in downtown Stockholm if you want to.

-Well, when I get home in the morning, I tell you what I'm going to do is get on the webcams and see if I can get something in Georgia or Florida.
+Well, when I get home in the morning, I'll tell you what I'm going to do is get on the webcams and see if I can get something in Georgia or Florida.

-You know, a webcam's alright, but you know right now that CNN is waiting to see exactly where the storm is going to come in, and they're going to send their guy right to where the eye is going to go.
+You know, a webcam's all right, but you know right now that CNN is waiting to see exactly where the storm is going to come in, and they're going to send their guy right to where the eye is going to go.

 So in other words, if you were a CNN employee, you'd raise your hand and you'd volunteer.